Manually record CIS tax withheld as a main contractor on VAT Cash Accounting

 Although we don't pay the full value to the subcontractor, the supplier payment is posted for the full outstanding amount.
 This offsets the bank receipt posted in the previous section and ensures that the VAT Return is correct.

-That's it, we've now made the postings to reflect the payment to our subcontractor and the CIS tax withheld.
+The postings now reflect the payment to your subcontractor and the CIS tax withheld.

 Pay the CIS tax to HMRC

-When it's time to pay the CIS tax over to HMRC, we simply post a bank payment.
+To pay the CIS tax over to HMRC, post a bank payment.

 NOTE: The £60 VAT is paid to HMRC as part of the normal VAT Return process.